-4. For models with an internal thermostat, no internal control wiring is required.

-The thermostat is preprogrammed at the factory to maintain a heating mode temperature of 64°F, and a cooling mode temperature of 82°F. To change these settings refer to the directions in installation instructions for the thermostat.

-- 5. For units with the reheat dehumidification option, the humidity controller (p/n 50057) is remotely mounted on the wall in accordance with the same instructions for the mounting of the wall thermostat installation given in Section 1.12 of this manual.
+- 4. For models with an internal thermostat, no internal control wiring is required.
+The thermostat is preprogrammed at the factory to maintain a heating mode temperature of 64°F, and a cooling mode temperature of 82°F. To change these settings refer to the directions in installation instructions for the thermostat. - 5.
+For units with the reheat dehumidification option, the humidity controller is remotely mounted on the wall in accordance with the same instructions for the mounting of the wall thermostat installation given in Section 1.12 of this manual.
 Low voltage leads from the humidity controller are brought into the terminal strip area as shown by routing through the raceway noted in Figure 8, where the "R" lead is connected to the R terminal on the terminal strip.
 The other lead is connected to HUM on PLC as noted on the wiring schematic of the heat pump.
-See Figure 9a. - C. Condensate drain line hook-up will be from the vertically downward 3/4" female PVC slip fit port located just behind the breaker disconnect box in the lower right corner of the Scholar IIITM heat pump or air conditioner.
-Reference Figure 5 for the location of the fitting.
+See Figure 13. - C. Condensate drain line hook-up will be from the vertically downward 3/4" female PVC slip fit port located just behind the breaker disconnect box in the lower right corner of the Scholar QVTM heat pump or air conditioner.
+Reference Figure 8 for the location of the fitting.
 Because the condensate drain trap is factory installed, run the drain line directly to the roughed-in stub out.
-All materials for the condensate drain hook-up are field supplied. - D. 1.
-Wet heat hook-ups are done by connecting the rough-in piping to the factory supplied coils inside the plenum.
+All materials for the condensate drain hook-up are field supplied.
+The secondary drain line is located in the outdoor air box of the Scholar QV unit.
+This drain line must be routed to the outside between the blades in the outdoor louver.
+In the event that the primary drain does not function, the condensate will flow out of the unit and should be visible on the exterior of the school. - D. 1.
+Wet heat hook-ups are done by connecting the rough-in piping to the factory supplied coils inside the plenum. - a.
 For hot water heating, the plenum is equipped with a coil and a freeze protection thermostat embedded in the coil.
 An optional diverter valve may also be factory installed.
 The front and top panels of the plenums are removable, to access the coil and make piping and wiring connections.
 Consult hot water plenum installation instructions for installation details or see Appendix C in back of this manual.